USCiLab/cereal/_includes/quickstart.markdown

 cereal also offers more flexible ways of writing serialization functions such as moving them outside of class definitions or splitting them into separate load and save functions.
-You can read all about that in the [serialization functions](serialization_functions.html) section of the documentation.  cereal can also support private serialization methods and even classes that don't support default construction.
+You can read all about that in the [serialization functions](serialization_functions.html) section of the documentation.  cereal can also support class versioning, private serialization methods, and even classes that don't support default construction.

 You can serialize primitive data types and nearly every type in the [standard library](stl_support.html) without needing to write anything yourself.